7 Tips How to Fix Uneven Crooked Wavy Crochet Blanket Edges

 Tired Sore Hands

 Also, when it comes to tension it can change quite drastically from your first row to your last row if you have any hand fatigue.
-If your hands feel sore and tire a single thing you should do is stop and stretch them.
+If your hands feel sore and tired, a simple thing you should do is stop and stretch them.

-Tired hands will grip and hold a hook differently so give them a break and avoid tight stitches and other tension issues.
+Tired hands will grip and hold a hook differently so give them a break and avoid tight stitches and other tension issues like stitch height.

 Try Granny Squares or Other Motifs